BulgariaDestinationsPlaces

 Aladzha Monastery, nestled in the forests of Bulgaria’s north-eastern coast, is a site not to be missed.
 This unique complex is one of the most famous monasteries to visit in Bulgaria.
 Dating back to the 12th century, Aladzha Monastery has been preserved and restored over the years and remains a prominent cultural landmark in Bulgarian history.

 The monastery was carved out of rock with stunning views, making it an unforgettable experience for visitors today.
 The combination of ancient ruins and picturesque nature makes it an ideal destination for those wanting to explore Bulgaria’s rich cultural heritage.
-The area around Aladzha Monastery is full of wildlife and greenery visitors can marvel at its beauty while participating in activities such as hiking or bird watching.
+The area around Aladzha Monastery is full of wildlife and greenery, and visitors can marvel at its beauty while participating in activities such as hiking or bird watching.

 Dryanovo Monastery